DecipherNow/workshops/training/3. Grey Matter Service Deployment/Grey Matter Service Deployment Training.md

 }
 ```

-We send it to Grey Matter with
+We send it to Grey Matter with:

 ``` bash
 greymatter create cluster < 2_sidecar/cluster.json